Human Resource Management

 • They should define precisely why they want to change workplace.
 Simply saying “I have had enough” or “I want to change jobs” without additional explanation is clear evidence that this person is tired, need to be sacked so that they can spend a couple of months alone in a warm country and get their head together.
 Only then can they change jobs.

-• Have a desire for work, and understand why they are doing it and their responsibility
+• Have a desire for work, and understand why they are doing it and their responsibility.

 • Possess the required level of knowledge.
 Although I value practical experience above theoretical the latter is the base for future development.